 The CPU sets the half-carry flag when a carry occurs between accumulator bits 3 and 4 during an add-without-carry (ADD) or add-with-carry (ADC) operation.
 The half-carry flag is required for binary-coded decimal (BCD) arithmetic operations.
 The DAA instruction uses the states of the H and C flags to determine the appropriate correction factor.

-- 1 = Carry between bits 3 and 4 - 0 = No carry between bits 3 and 4 automatically after the CPU registers are saved on the stack, but before the interrupt vector is fetched.
+- 1 = Carry between bits 3 and 4 - 0 = No carry between bits 3 and 4

 I - Interrupt Mask